 To take the FPGEE

-- Within a few days of registering to test with NABP you will be e-mailed your Authorization to Test (ATT) from Pearson VUE.
+- Within one week of registering to test with NABP you will be e-mailed your Authorization to Test (ATT) from Pearson VUE.
 The ATT authorizes you to schedule an appointment to take the FPGEE at a Pearson VUE test site.

 - Confirmation of your scheduled test (including time and place) will be sent to you via e-mail.